brugr9/UEPluginIntegrationTool/README.md

 ## Description

-This plugin enables asynchronous, broker-less messaging using *NNG&trade; next generation of nanomsg&trade;* software from the Blueprint visual scripting system.
+This plugin enables asynchronous, broker-less messaging using *NNG&trade; next generation of nanomsg&trade;* software from the Blueprint Visual Scripting system.

-The delivered assets provide transporting messages over a network and can be used in games to enable direct machine-to-machine communication, internet of things integration, or interaction with an event broker.
+The delivered assets provide transporting messages over a network and can be used in games to enable direct machine to machine communication, internet of things integration, or interaction with an event broker.
 Other use cases could be data streaming or instant messaging from or into a game.

-Suits well for the use with, e.g., [NanoMQ&trade;](https://nanomq.io/) which may act as a nanomsg/NNG&trade; proxy providing with MQTT and ZeroMQ protocol.
+Suits well for the use with, e.g., [NanoMQ&trade;](https://nanomq.io/) which may act as a nanomsg/NNG proxy providing with MQTT and ZeroMQ protocol.

 <!-- UE Marketplace : End 1/2 -->
 ---